einomi/frontenso-11ty-starter/README.md

 Also, don't forget to add syntax highlighting for you code editor.
 If your editor doesn't support Nunjucks syntax, you can use syntax highlighting for Twig template engine instead.
 Just set up opening .njk files with Twig syntax highlighting for that.

-## Webpack Hot Module Replacement
+## Webpack v5

-HMR was removed after Webpack v5 upgrade
+This starter features Webpack v5 for building JS bundle.

 ## The SVG sprite